Zhao-Lab-UW-DHO/AdaptFM/README.md

 Below are installations that we found worked.
 If you run into installation issues, visit the below links for more detailed instructions.

-**You only need to install model you want to use.** AdaptFM will work if you don't install the below models
+**You only need to install model you want to use.** AdaptFM will work if you don't install the below models.

+Note that for nnunetv2, cellpose, and sammed3d you will need to install the proper pytorch version for that environment.
+MicroSAM installs it on its own

 [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master) - Note that nnUNet is currently experiencing [a bug](https://github.com/MIC-DKFZ/nnUNet/issues/3009) that will prevent users from training.